hugoledoux/startinpy/docs/howitworks.md

 :width: 40%
 ```

-The implementation of startinpy has *infinite triangles* and *infinite vertex*, this simplifies a lot the algorithm and ensures that one can insert new points outside the convex hull of a dataset (or even delete some vertices on the boundary of the convex hull).
+The implementation of startinpy has *infinite triangles* and one *infinite vertex*, this simplifies a lot the algorithms and ensures that one can insert new points outside the convex hull of a dataset (or even delete some vertices on the boundary of the convex hull).
 The CGAL library also does this, and [it is well explained here](https://doc.cgal.org/latest/Triangulation_2/classCGAL_1_1Triangulation__2.html).

 The *infinite vertex* is the first vertex in the array of points ({func}`startinpy.DT.points`) and thus it has the index of 0 (zero).